midonet/midonet/docs/midolmanj.md

 Midolman is the controller for the *MidoNet* SDN system.
-The core function of Midolman is to receive notifications of new, unhandled network flows (generally TCP connections) from the kernel's Open Datapath (ODP) module and instruct the kernel how to handle them.
+The core function of Midolman is to receive notifications of new, unhandled network flows (often TCP connections) from the kernel's Open Datapath (ODP) module and instruct the kernel how to handle them.
 The datapath communication is described in the [flow installation document](flow-installation.md).
 To figure out how to handle the flows, Midolman runs a simulation of the MidoNet